Abundance for threefolds in positive characteristic when $\nu=2$: Chern classes on normal varieties in positive characteristic

 \section{Chern classes on normal varieties in positive characteristic}

-In this section, we recall Langer's intersection theory and Chern classes on normal varieties in positive characteristic.
+In this section, we recall Langer's definition of the Chern classes of reflexive sheaves on normal varieties in positive characteristic (see Subsection \ref{subsection 5.2} and \ref{subsection 5.3}).
 Moreover, using Lefschetz-Riemann-Roch theorem, we calculate local contributions of some quotient singularities to Riemann-Roch formula for normal surfaces.
-Then we give lower bounds of some local relative second Chern classes.
+Then we give lower bounds of some relative second Chern classes (see Subsection \ref{subsection 5.4}).